Admissions Questions

 Program Questions

-When does this program begin?
+When does the MS/AHI program begin?

 The program begins during the summer with courses starting in late May.
 Please note that the program starts in the Summer I session (in May) and not in the Fall semester.

-What is the duration of the program?
+What is the duration of the MS/AHI program?

 Yes.
 Part-time students can complete the program in as little as 27 months.
 Part-time plans of study need to be approved by the program.
-More information on Masters degree completion time limits can be found here.
+More information on Master's degree completion time limits can be found here.

 The MS/AHI is a 48-credit program.

-Where are classes held?
+Where are classes for the MS/AHI program held?

-When are classes scheduled?
+When are MS/AHI program classes scheduled?

 Classes are held in the evenings starting at 6:00 PM ET.
 Classes are typically delivered Monday-Thursday evenings.